computerscienceioe/Welcome/README.md

 How this works:
 1. I upload python lessons after they're done in this team
-2. If you see a code thats incomplete or wrong, please consider fixing it yourself
+2. If you see a code thats incomplete or wrong, please consider fixing it yourself (dm me for perms)
 3. Real Time collaboration is on the repl team that i made, if you want the link, dm me on ig.
-4. If you cant see any of the code here, dm me and i'll send you an invite.